RochBlondiaux/minishell/README.md

 characters in the quoted sequence except for $ (dollar sign).
 * << should be given a delimiter, then read the input until a line containing the delimiter is seen.
 However, it doesn’t have to update the history!
-* Implement pipes (| character).
-The output of each command in the pipeline is connected to the input of the next command via a pipe.
-* Handle $? which should expand to the exit status of the most recently executed foreground pipeline.

 ## BUGS:
 Redirection & Appender